Introduction

 The final step in this tutorial is to render the scene to disk.
 There are many reasons why you might want to do this.
 Maybe you want to add a caption to the image in Photoshop or maybe you want to add the image to a PowerPoint presentation.
 Whatever, the procedure is the same.

-Having entered an appropriate size for the image, click and you will be presented with the Save As file dialogue box.
+and you will be presented with the Save As file dialogue box.
 Using this dialogue you can choose an appropriate file format.
 Options include BMP, TIFF and PSD (native Photoshop format).
 Also enter a filename and decide which folder the image will be saved to.
 Rendering begins when you click on the Save button.
 A progress bar will appear so that you can estimate how long the render is likely to take.
 Render time will vary depending upon image size, processor speed and anti-aliasing.

 We've covered a lot of ground in this tutorial but most of the skills we have learned can be used in other situations.
 Indeed, things like assigning materials are really basic fundamentals of working with Bryce.Conclusion